Liquid Fuel Supply (Minimum Biobased Petrol Content) Amendment Bill 2022

 5.40 pmHon.
 MC de BRENNIOpposes

-As Minister for Energy, announced the government would oppose the bill, arguing the proposed penalties are impractical and the bill attempts to solve a problem not borne out by evidence, while noting the government is developing its own sustainable liquid fuels strategy.
+As Minister for Energy, opposed the bill on the grounds that the proposed penalties are impractical and the problem is not borne out by evidence.
+Outlined the government's alternative approach through a sustainable liquid fuels strategy and investments in sustainable aviation fuel and hydrogen.

 Put simply, this is not a question of support for this industry or otherwise, but it is the government's view that the proposals in the private member's bill—the proposed penalties, the fines for noncompliance measures—are impractical.2023-08-22View Hansard